unode/deep-learning-intro/_episodes/04-networks-are-like-onions.md

 ![Output of plotting sample](../fig/04_cifar10.png)

 ## Convolutional layers
-In the previous episodes, we used 'fully connected keras.layers' , that connected all input values to all hidden nodes.
+In the previous episodes, we used 'fully connected layers' , that connected all input values to all hidden nodes.
 This results in many connections, and thus weights to be learned, in the network.
 Note that our input dimension is now quite high (even with small pictures), we have:

 ~~~